groovenauts/SmartShoppingNavigator/raspberrypi/README.md

 See [public documentation](https://www.raspberrypi.org/documentation/setup/) for details about setup Raspberry Pi in general.

-IoST Demo applications are designed to work on Rasbian stretch with Desktop.
+Smart Shopping Navigator Demo applications are designed to work on Rasbian stretch with Desktop.

 1. Download novel rasbian image file with desktop from https://www.raspberrypi.org/downloads/raspbian/
 2. Install operating system image to SD card.
 See https://www.raspberrypi.org/documentation/installation/installing-images/